Triage

 • S-Needs-Triage: this issue needs to be labeled.

 • S-Adopt-Me: the original PR author has no intent to complete the PR, and it should be adopted by another contributor.
+This PR should be closed, and have an issue linked to track its adoption.

 • S-Blocked: cannot move forward until something else changes.